jopaik/network_demos/network_upgrade_as_code/README.md

 *.swp
 #*c8000v-universalk9*
 ~~~
+This will take a few minutes due to the file size.
 2. Run the Network-Upgrade-Workflow template twice and deny the approval each time.
 The idea is to just stage both files.
 ~~~
 17.06.06a